Gage Skidmore: Career

-Skidmore began taking photographs in March 2009 at the San Diego Comic Con.
-The following year, he photographed politicians at events organized by Rand Paul's campaign during the 2010 Senate election in Kentucky.
-He had supported Rand Paul's father Ron during his 2008 bid for president.
-During Ron Paul's 2012 presidential bid, Skidmore took a year off school to photograph Paul and several other prominent Republicans.
+Skidmore began taking photographs in March 2009 at San Diego Comic-Con.
+The photographer gained an interest in attending events attended by Rand Paul during the 2010 Kentucky Senate election such as CPAC and the Values Voter Summit due to his support for Rand Paul's father Ron during his 2008 bid for president.
+He would upload photographs of attendees to his Flickr account under a Creative Commons license.
+During Ron Paul's 2012 presidential bid, Skidmore took a gap year to photograph Paul and several other prominent Republicans.

 Skidmore is one of the most widely published political photographers in the United States.
 During the 2016 presidential election, his photographs were used by The Atlantic, The Washington Post, the Associated Press, and NPR, as well as on the official website of presidential candidate Donald Trump.